adoptium/adoptium.net/content/blog/solaris-win32-removal/index.md

 ## Your feedback and support are crucial

-We have created issues to gather your feedback on the dropping of these platforms.If you have a need for these and are able to provide the support required to continue to release it then please add a comment to the following issues:
+We have created two issues to gather your feedback specifically for these platforms.
+We'd especially like to hear from you if you are able to provide additional support by adding a comment to the following issues:

 - Solaris: https://github.com/adoptium/temurin-build/issues/4318
 - Win32: https://github.com/adoptium/temurin-build/issues/4319